deizianens/twu-biblioteca-deiziane/sql.md

   SELECT member_id FROM checkout_item
 );

-3. What books and movies aren't checked out?
+**3. What books and movies aren't checked out?**

 SELECT book.title as title FROM book WHERE book.id NOT IN (SELECT book_id FROM checkout_item WHERE book_id IS NOT NULL) UNION
 SELECT movie.title as title FROM movie WHERE movie.id NOT IN (SELECT movie_id FROM checkout_item WHERE movie_id IS NOT NULL);

-4. Add the book 'The Pragmatic Programmer', and add yourself as a member.
+**4. Add the book 'The Pragmatic Programmer', and add yourself as a member.
 Check out 'The Pragmatic Programmer'.
 Use your query from question 1 to verify that you have checked it out.
-Also, provide the SQL used to update the database.
+Also, provide the SQL used to update the database.**

 INSERT INTO book VALUES(11, "The Pragmatic Programmer");
 INSERT INTO member VALUES(43, "Deiziane Silva");